 Adverbs: Certain adverbs end in "s," modifying verbs, adjectives, or other adverbs.
 Words like "towards," "backwards," "besides," and "nevertheless" fall into this category.
 These adverbs often express direction, manner, or degree, adding descriptive detail to sentences.
 Unlike nouns and verbs, these adverbs do not denote plurality or conjugation.

 Nouns Ending Inherently in "s": Many nouns end in "s" as part of their base form, not indicating plurality.
 Examples include "bus," "gas," "lens," "atlas," "alias," and "canvas."
 These words have evolved over time to incorporate the "s" as an integral part of their spelling and pronunciation.
-Their origins can often be traced back to Latin, Greek, or other languages that have influenced the English lexicon.
+Their origins can often be traced back to Latin, Greek, or other languages that have influenced the English lexicon No workaround needed..

 Historical Influences: The prevalence of "s" in English words is partly due to the influence of Latin and Greek.
 Many words borrowed from these languages retain their original endings, including those that end in "s."
-Furthermore, the evolution of English grammar has favored the use of "s" for pluralization and verb conjugation, solidifying its role as a common and versatile letter in the language.
+To build on this, the evolution of English grammar has favored the use of "s" for pluralization and verb conjugation, solidifying its role as a common and versatile letter in the language.
 The Great Vowel Shift, a significant phonetic change in the history of English, also played a role in shaping the pronunciation of words and their eventual spelling, including the preservation or addition of the final "s."

 Trends and Latest Developments